draj222/sample-semgrep-ci/DOCKER_README.md

 # Semgrep Docker Image with Custom Rules

 This Docker image packages Semgrep with custom security rules, making it portable across different environments.
-The image includes an entrypoint script that accepts a commit SHA and repository clone URL for automated scanning, and generates both JSON findings and HTML reports for human review.
+The image includes an entrypoint script that accepts a commit SHA and repository clone URL for automated scanning, generates both JSON findings and HTML reports for human review, and automatically POSTs results to an internal webserver for artifact storage.

 ## Features